 Follow the fluctuating fortunes of this iconic hotel in this fascinating book!

 Morecambe Bay’s wild and windswept coastline is the inspiration for the setting in this dark and gothic novel.
 Atmospheric descriptions of the muted colours and spooky sounds of the countryside, the mists lingering over the sea and the shapes half-glimpsed through the vaporous curtains of rain set the scene for this haunting tale of mystery, tradition and superstition.

-Along with Karen Lloyd, and Gareth Thompson, Andrew Michael Hurley has been involved with Litfest, Lancaster’s annual Literature Festival, which runs this year from 8 – 31 March 2019.
+Along with Karen Lloyd, and Gareth Thompson, Andrew Michael Hurley has been involved with Litfest, Lancaster’s annual Literature Festival.

 The history and folklore of the Morecambe Bay coast is brought to life in this book by Gareth Thompson, beautifully illustrated by Hannah Magee.